jamesseanwright/iot-events-api/README.md

 # Terraform Lambda Atlas

-A HTTP API for storing and retrieving IoT device events, built with Terraform, AWS Lambda, and MongoDB Atlas.
+A REST API for storing and retrieving IoT device events, built with Terraform, AWS Lambda, and MongoDB Atlas.

 ## Running Locally